pauloricardomg/cassandra/CONTRIBUTING.md

 #
 -->

-# Apache Cassandra and Pull Requests

-Apache Cassandra doesn't use GitHub pull requests as part of the development process.
-In fact, this repository is a GitHub mirror of [the official repo](https://gitbox.apache.org/repos/asf/cassandra.git).

 # How to Contribute

-Use [Cassandra JIRA](https://issues.apache.org/jira/browse/CASSANDRA/) to create an issue, then either attach a patch or post a link to a GitHub branch with your changes.
+Use [Cassandra JIRA](https://issues.apache.org/jira/browse/CASSANDRA/) to create an issue, then either attach a patch or post a link to a GitHub branch or PR with your changes.

 # Quick Start Development Guide